SenseTecnic/node-red-contrib-predix-timeseries/predix-timeseries-setup.md

     	cf create-service predix-uaa Tiered <your-name>-secure-uaa-instance -c '{\"adminClientSecret\":\"<YOUR ADMIN PASSWORD>\"}'

 7. Then, login to the [Predix Developer Network console](https://www.predix.io/), find your space, and then in the service instances tab, find the UAA service that you just created, click on it.
-    * You should see a "configure service instance" button on the right hand side, click on it
+    * You should see a "open service instance" button on the right hand side, click on it
     * Now you will be prompted to enter the admin password for the UAA instance that you just created
     * Once you login, you will see your UAA url at the bottom at the dashboard, copy this url for later use.